grundic/teamcity-web-parameters/README.md

 Select `Web populated select` in `Type` option (if you don't see such an option, make sure you have installed plugin correctly and Teamcity loaded if without errors).
 In `URL` option enter url of your web service.
 For our aforementioned python example it should be ```http://localhost:8099/options.json```.
 `Response format` should be selected either `xml` if your web service produces xml data or `json` in case of json.
 For testing configuration select json.
+If you wish, you could select `Prompt` in Display option -- this would show dialog box with specific parameter (this is default configuration option of TeamCity).
+After that you can run build as usual and use dynamic parameters, enjoyning seamless build configuration.

 License
 -------